b1kagan/Lexical-Analyzer-System/README.md

 # Lexical-Analyzer-System
-This project demonstrates a simple Lexical Analyzer developed using the Python programming language.
-The system reads input from a file and identifies tokens such as integers, floating-point numbers, identifiers, keywords, and relational operators.
+The system is a console-based application that allows users to analyze input data from a text file.
+The lexical analyzer reads tokens one by one and classifies them.
+The key features in the menu for managing the system are as follows:

+• Call lex()
+• Show symbol table
+• Exit